Jalen Milroe

 Jalen Oluwaseun Isaiah Milroe (born December 13, 2002) is an American professional football quarterback for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Alabama Crimson Tide and won the 2024 William V. Campbell Trophy.
-Milroe was selected by the Seahawks in the third round of the 2025 NFL draft.
+Milroe was selected by the Seahawks in the third round of the 2025 NFL draft and won Super Bowl LX as a backup.

 Early life

 Milroe was born into a military family; his father Quentin served in the Marine Corps in the Iraq War and his mother Lola worked in the medical field for the Navy.
 Milroe's family moved to Katy, Texas when he was three, and he attended Tompkins High School in Katy.
 As a junior, he threw for 2,689 yards and 29 touchdowns adding an additional eight touchdowns rushing and 378 yards.
 In 2020 as a senior, he passed for 1,136 yards and 13 touchdowns.
 During his high school career, Milroe tallied 3,825 passing yards, 559 rushing yards, and 53 total touchdowns leading Tompkins to over 30 wins in three seasons.
 He originally committed to Texas before deciding to switch to the University of Alabama.